omeka/classic-enduser/docs/Content/Shortcodes.md

 To print a map of all geotagged items, simply use: `[geolocation]`

-For a map that gets all of the items from your first collection, that are also tagged ‘baseball’.
+For a map that gets all of the items from your first collection, that are also tagged ‘baseball'.
 Ex. `[geolocation collection=1 tags=baseball]`

 A shortcode that leveraged all of the possible parameters would look like `[geolocation lat=42 lon=117 zoom=7 type=hybrid collection=4 tags=baseball,math,oakland height=500px width=500px]`